thor314/borsh-error/README.md

 serialization.
 To reproduce the error, run `./build.sh`.
 To eliminate the error, comment out the function `get_token` in `lib.rs`.

+Or, switch to the branch called `ugly-serde-solution`, to see an awful solution to the problem.

 The error appears to occur on any instance of attempting to access data stored within an UnorderedMap data structure.